bfioritto/typeburrito/_posts/2016-02-08-choosing-a-great-typeface.markdown

 ---
 layout: post
-title:  Combining Type with Confidence, Part 1&#58; Choosing a Great Typeface
+title:  Stop Feeling Dumb About Pairing Fonts
 date:   2016-02-08 11:25:01
 ---

-<i>This article is part 1 in a 2-part series on choosing and combining typefaces.</i>

-Ugh, picking type!
-Of course it's important—good typography is the foundation of good web design—but before you know it, you're looking at 20 nearly-identical typefaces, second-guessing yourself, and wondering whether it really matters which one you pick.

-So then you go looking for help—lists of <a href="http://hellohappy.org/beautiful-web-type/">"great"</a> fonts, or the "best" of a particular <a href="https://www.typewolf.com/top-10-helvetica-alternatives">kind of font</a>, but you still have no way to pick between them or know what makes them "great" in the first place.
-So then you think maybe you could play it even safer and copy what someone else did.
-But that just leads to more self-doubt.
+We’ve all been there: you’ve got a design direction and you’re ready to go, only to be sucked into hours of fruitless tinkering with different font combinations.
+And after all that, the result just looks like a missing cat poster.
+UGH.

+You know you need to pick typefaces that will work well together, but it seems like there’s a lot more to it than meets the eye, and you don’t have a year to get up to speed on the ins and outs of typography.

-First of all: you've GOT this!
-Choosing great type doesn't need to be magical and mysterious.
-In fact, you're already the expert on the most important part.
-You just need a straightforward way for evaluating type, and you'll be a type-picking machine in no time!
+Relax!
+You don’t need to know all the rules.
+A few simple guidelines and basic type knowledge will have you making great type choices in no time.
+In fact, you're already the expert on the most important part!

-<h2>Type: The Basics</h2>
+<h2>Know the Objectives of Your Project Inside and Out</h2>

-The most important question you need to ask is "does this help to accomplish my design objectives?"
-And, good news, everyone!
-You're the expert on that. <em>The tighter you have your objectives in focus, the easier it is to make design decisions.</em> So when you're picking type, keep those priorities in mind.
+It’s hands-down the most important thing you need to know to pick type (or anything else for that matter). <em>The tighter you have your objectives in focus, the easier it is to make design decisions, and the better your decisions will be.</em> So when you’re picking type, keep those priorities in mind.

+<h2>Part 1: Choosing Type</h2>

+We’ve got our objectives hammered out: Now for some Type 101!

+<h2>The Basics</h2>

-Now for some Type 101!
-To figure out if a typeface is going to work for your project, you need to know your way around a letterform.
+How do you know if a typeface will work for your project?
+First, you need to know your way around a letterform.

 <img src="/images/choosing_type/x-height_counters_serifs.png" alt="diagram showing x-height, counters, serifs">